zzhang82/web422/notes/week04.md

 This week:
 * Introduction to React
-* Getting started by creating a simple application &amp; Deploying to Heroku
+* Getting started by creating a simple application
 * More about components (as an architectural design)

 Next week: